trufflesuite/trufflesuite.com/public/docs/advanced/truffle-with-metamask.md

 [Ganache](/ganache) is a graphical application that runs a blockchain that can be used for testing purposes.
 It runs on `127.0.0.1:7545`.

 <p class="alert alert-info">
 **Note**: We recommend specifying `127.0.0.1` instead of `localhost` because the address does not require a network connection and so is more suitable for development.
-Specifying `localhost` when offline will cause connection errors.
-When a network connection is present, the two are functionally equivalent.
 </p>

 ### Detecting MetaMask's web3 injection